The Bankrate promise

 How to fund your business with home equity

 Cashing in on your equity to start your business takes some planning.
-While the requirements can be less stringent than taking out a business loan, approaching it with a clear idea of the impact and repayment will set your business finances up for success.
+While the requirements can be less stringent than for a business loan, and the process less onerous, approaching the application with a strategy and an idea of what to expect will better set you up for success.

 While you technically aren’t required to provide a business plan to cash out your equity, it’s still a good idea to outline how you’ll build your business, what your target audience is, what your overhead will be and how you plan to profit.
-This will help inform how much money you need and when you’ll be able to pay it back.
+This will help inform you how much money you need and when you can pay it back.